How to treat red rot and other bad problems

 Treatment

 There is no treatment that can reverse the effects of red rot.
-So we are into arresting and conservation mode.
+So we are into conservation and preservation mode.

 Prognosis